Harvey-Stardew/OminousCube/README.md

 # OminousCube
-Stare at the ominous cube
+Stare at the ominous cube (This is for hackaccino)